4ms/metamodule-plugin-sdk/docs/filesystem-syscalls.md

 to always process all file paths with `translate_path_to_local`.

 **Parameters:**
 - `path`: the path from a computer that you want to translate.
-If the path is already local, it will be returned.
+If the path is already local, it will be returned unaltered.
+If `num_subdirs` is 0, the filename will be extracted from the path and the rest will be ignored.
+If `num_subdirs` > 0, the filename plus `num_subdirs` parent directories will be kept.
 - `local_path`: the MetaModule path you want to pre-prend.
 Typically this is `Patch::get_path()`.
 - `num_subdirs`: sets how many subdirectories to capture from `path` (default 0, max 2)